acoulson2000/wifi-sprinkler/README.txt

                                   it is persisted between reboots.
 The smallest you have will probably be plenty - the file sizes total less than 1MB total.

+	Either:
     Digilent chipKIT uC32        - PIC32 Arduino-compatible microcontroller board made by Digilent Digilent chipKIT WiFi shield - WiFi shield with on-board SD card Micro-SD card                - A micro-SD card to hold the web page components - probably the smallest available is more than enough
+	or:
+	Digilent chipKIT WF32        - A newer board that combines the functionality of the uC32 and WiFi shield into one board.

     Either:
      a DS1302 daughter board
+    or:
-     or a 32.768Khz crystal      - The controller currently requires that you connect either a DS1302-based Real Time Clock daughter board or that you enable the uC32's on-board RTC by soldering on a 32.768Khz crystal
+	 a 32.768Khz crystal      - The controller currently requires that you connect either a DS1302-based Real Time Clock daughter board or that you enable the uC32's on-board RTC by soldering on a 32.768Khz crystal
-                                  (see my blog for details: ????? ).
+                                  (see my blog for details: http://wp.me/p14XJj-6d).

     Some sort of board for controlling your sprinkler relays.
 In my blog entry, I describe how I used a second-hand triac controller board which I drive directly from the uC32 IO pins (26 trhough 31, and 32).